bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Move trunk--germ strain rate panel to extended data-->

 At the trunk--germ interface, the cells between MD6 and the extending germ band become increasingly anisotropic ({@fig:mitogerm-experiments}f).
-We find that the strain rate in this region steadily increases over time ({!@fig:mitotic-strain}f), suggesting that the tissue is under compression.
+We find that the strain rate in this region steadily increases over time ({!@fig:apical-strain}c), suggesting that the tissue is under compression.
 To test this hypothesis, we performed laser cuts at the trunk--germ interface in wildtype embryos.
 We ablated the apical membrane of multiple cells (3--4) with cuts oriented orthogonal to the direction of the germ band extension, and then tracked the distance between non-ablated cells on each side of the cut ({@fig:mitogerm-experiments}h).
 This distance remains constant in uncut control embryos, but decreases over the first five minutes after the cut ({!@fig:mitogerm-experiments}h).
 This is evidence that the tissue may be “collapsing on itself” after the ablation, which supports the hypothesis that the trunk--germ interface is under compression from the extending germ band.

 Taken together, these analyses suggest the mitotic expansions and germ band extension are potential sources of compressive stress capable of inducing tissue buckling, and thus could contribute to the formation of ectopic folds at the head--trunk boundary during gastrulation.